-It became inordinately warm here in Edinburgh in FEBRUARY.
+Edinburgh has been inordinately warm in FEBRUARY.
 The winter itself has been incredibly mild.
 I don’t think it’s ever been colder than -3 celsius.
 Incredible, if you ask me, but my relationship with existentialism and global warming has taken a hit as a result.
 Separate but related thought: one thing I’ve started doing recently is trying to use accessories to change up my outfits.
 I have a bit of a capsule wardrobe since I moved with only one suitcase, and I try not to spend too much money on consumerism and fast fashion.
 Instead of buying tons of new clothes here, I’ve bought little accessories to try to fancy up outfits, and create more outfit options to create with what I own.
 Even when I moved, I brought with me not one, but two neck scarves.
 One suitcase, two neck scarves.
 I love them.
 Here’s how I style my neck scarves!

-And yet, I didn’t wear them until now.
 I was headed out on a warm but windy day, and my outfit just looked a little incomplete.
 It wasn’t a particularly nice outfit, it was one of those that looks jumbled and thrown together, but vaguely cool in a (for lack of a better word) hipster sort of way.
 I had put my black headband on to try to make it look cooler and more intentional, and then I thought, why not add my neck scarf?
 I didn’t like having the tie in the front, or off to the side, so I just faced it backwards and I … actually genuinely liked how it looked?

-I walked around the West End in New Town feeling very cool indeed and I had a grand day.
+Walking around Edinburgh’s West End in New Town, feeling very cool indeed, I had a grand day.
 It was one of those days where you just FEEL like you look good.
 I think this was in no small part due to the neck tie … but also the fact that I was wearing winged eyeliner (that stuff is like armour, I swear, I’m invincible in winged eyeliner).
 Even better was that the neck scarf actually made a difference in terms of warmth.
-For context, I was wearing:

 Top: Blue, off the shoulder H&M top, covered by my Topshop sweater